turbot/steampipe-plugin-azure/docs/tables/azure_management_group.md

 Management groups provide a governance scope above subscriptions.
 You organize subscriptions into management groups in the governance conditions you apply cascade by inheritance to all associated subscriptions.
 Management groups give you enterprise-grade management at a scale no matter what type of subscriptions you might have.
 However, all subscriptions within a single management group must trust the same Azure Active Directory (Azure AD) tenant.

-Note: To query this table, you need to have read access to the specific management group.
+Note: To query this table, you need to have at least read access to the specific management group.

 ## Examples